Constitution of the New York State Young Democrats

-All regular members, as defined in Article II, Section 1 of this Constitution, may serve as members of the Platform and Resolutions Committee in an ex-officio, non-voting capacity.
+All regular members may serve as members of the Platform and Resolutions Committee in an ex-officio, non-voting capacity.
 This section shall not be construed to count towards quorum or the number of members as described in Section 1 of this article.

 Section 3.
 Duties.

 The Platform and Resolutions Committee shall have the power to draft and propose resolutions of policy that do not fall into the purview of any other committee or body within NYSYD.
 Furthermore, the Platform and Resolutions Committee shall have the power to propose changes to the platform, as adopted at the preceding State Convention.
 Nothing in this section may be construed to preclude the State Executive Committee to draft, modify, and/or adopt resolutions by themselves or by any ad-hoc committee constituted by the State Executive Committee.

 Any voting member(s) of the State Executive Committee chapter presidents, and/or member(s) of the Platform and Resolutions Committee may propose resolutions of policy that will be, in coordination with the drafter(s), reviewed and revised, if necessary.
 All resolutions that are approved by the Platform and Resolutions Committee shall be presented to the State Executive Committee for adoption by a simple majority at the next meeting of the State Executive Committee.